NardJ/Tin-Whistle-Helper/README.md

 ## Changes alpha 1 -> alpha 2
 * load abc files (displays warning for unsupported features)
 * implemented triplets (use [alt-3] as decorator)
-* added accents staccato (. short/detached), tenuto (-, long attached) as decorations
+* added accents staccato (. short/detached), tenuto (-, long attached) as decorators
-* tongue decorator can now be played
+* tongue decorator will now be played
 * last part of repeatable section is skipable on last repeat (mark section start with ?)
 * implemented attribution fields (composer, transcriber) to tab files (displayed in footer)
 * display key, bpm, time signature (in footer)